Understanding Email Capture - FAQs

 - Generate and send emails using Migration Manager.
 Doing this will ensure the Matter ID is being added to the subject line of the email;

-- Save Department reference numbers in to the Dept tab of each matter;
+- Save Department File Numbers in to the Dept tab of each matter;

 - Record the Primary Applicant's email addresses on their files.